chorus12/tracksapp/README.md

 2. For production use run application behind nginx reverse proxy.

-3. You might also want to tweak parameters of puma applicaiton server in [puma.rb](app/puma.rb) and bind mount it like site.yml to a container.
+3. You might also want to tweak parameters of puma applicaiton server in [puma.rb](app/puma.rb) for number of workers, defauld port instead of 3000 and bind mount it like site.yml to a container.

 4. Troubleshooting cookies
 You may sometimes encounter that application does not display content - this may be caused by cookies - just clear them from the browser.